 Mascara can work wonders on your lashes, but when you want to add serious drama for a night out on the town, applying false lashes could be a great option.
 The only issue?
 You know, actually getting them on.
-Even makeup pros might have trouble getting their falsies to go on just right every time.
+Even makeup pros might have trouble figuring out how to make false lashes go on just right every time.
 While there’s no such thing as foolproof when it comes to faking lashes with lots of length, there are some tips that can help save you from struggling with your lash strip the next time you decide to fake it.
-Below, we’re sharing seven helpful hacks for mastering the application of false lashes in no time.
+Below, we’re sharing 10 helpful hacks for mastering the application of false lashes in time for your next makeup look.

 One of the best things about false lashes is that you can get more than one wear out of each pair.
 The only thing that might hinder this is if you apply mascara after putting on your lashes.
 While mascara can help blend the look of your real lashes with the fake, you probably won’t want to save falsies caked with old mascara.
 The easy fix?
 Apply mascara before you reach for your false lashes.
-Put on a quick coat of the L’Oréal Paris Voluminous Lash Paradise Mascara before opening your pack of lashes.
+Put on a quick coat of the L’Oréal Paris Unlimited Lash Lifting and Lengthening Washable Mascara before opening your pack of lashes.

 The flexible band of your lashes is easy to cut up—a fact you’ll want to take advantage of.
 The simple truth is, your false lashes likely won’t fit the shape of your eye exactly.
 So, give them a quick trim to make them a better fit.
 You can also snip the strip in half and apply the lashes in pieces to give yourself better control.
 For a more subtle and natural look, wear only half a strip.
 You’ve got plenty of options when it comes to wearing false lashes.

-The easiest way to make the falsehood of your fake lashes way too obvious is by letting the band show.
-Keep it covered by applying a thin line of black eyeliner after the glue has dried.
-Try the L’Oréal Paris Infallible The Super Slim Liquid Eyeliner, which is perfect for making fine lines that stay all day.
+Wondering how to make false lashes look natural?
+Well, the easiest way to make the falsehood of your fake lashes way too obvious is by letting the band show.
+So, don’t do that!
+Keep it covered by applying a thin line of black eyeliner.
+Try the L’Oréal Paris Voluminous Lash Paradise™ Liquid Eyeliner, which is perfect for making fine lines that stay all day.